JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 > Soroban has so many use cases.
 Use cases that the people building it haven't even begun to imagine yet...
 Truly, the sky is the limit.

 These [groundbreaking applications](https://medium.com/clickpesa-debt-fund/introducing-the-clickpesa-debt-fund-transforming-sme-finance-in-sub-saharan-africa-3e9e7afebf4e) can be so much more than another trading avenue.
-Specifically, our extended conversation on May 30[^30] dove into trade routing inneficiencies, which ties directly into egalitarian [engineering sentiments](https://lnns.co/YqRntTfvmuF/2132).

-[^30]: _See_ [Sec 3.3](https://github.com/stellar/stellar-protocol/discussions/1504) at event discussing cross-exchange arbitrge.
+Per [Sec 3.3](https://github.com/stellar/stellar-protocol/discussions/1504), these new applications can tie directly into egalitarian [engineering sentiments](https://lnns.co/YqRntTfvmuF/2132).
+Hopefully we can get more industry understanding around the stellar work Garand and the rest of the network's constributors have recently pioneered.

 [^main-g-ref]: _See_ tremendous [state expiration explainer](https://www.youtube.com/watch?v=H-crrmpLjV4&list=PLD_o9ntBnmGam9BuoTr_4cjPOksi1Dl1A), [informative technical specifications](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0046-12.md), and [historical data education](https://stellar.org/blog/developers/data-structure-bucketlistdb).